f5devcentral/ansible-role-bigiq_move_app_dashboard/README.md

 # Ansible Role: bigiq_move_app_dashboard

-Performs a series of steps needed to move an AS3 Application Service into an BIG-IQ Application in the BIG-IQ Dashboard.
+Performs a series of steps needed to move Application Service(s) within the BIG-IQ application dashboard.

+This supports any type of applications such as AS3 or legacy application services.

+This role is perfect to use along with https://galaxy.ansible.com/f5devcentral/atc_deploy used to deploy AS3 application services with BIG-IQ.

 ## Role Variables